 - Wait until 100% complete the scanning process

 If system file checker scan results windows resource protection found corrupt files but was unable to fix some of them.
-Then run the DISM command “dism.exe /online /cleanup-image /restorehealth” which repair system image and allow SFC to do its job.
+Then run the DISM command “dism.exe /online /cleanup-image /restorehealth” which repairs the system image and allows SFC to do its job.
 You can read more about DISM command from here.

 Run Memory Diagnostic Tool